Digital Innovation Hub Prospectus

 1 September 2018 – 30 April 2019

-We are working in partnership with a wide range of organisations across healthcare, academia, industry, charities and patients and the public to develop the design of the different components of the programme.
-The conclusion of this collaborative endeavor will be published in a prospectus in May 2019.
-Find out about our Digital Innovation Hub Programme events here.
+We have worked in partnership with a wide range of organisations across healthcare, academia, industry, charities and with patients and the public to develop the design of the different components of the programme.

 Phase 2: Sprint exemplar innovation projects